 - They are able to deal with increased gain

 - Semi-hollow guitars suit rock and other modern genres

-These two retro designs certainly have their place in amongst contemporary music and they’re not about to be retired any time soon.
+These two retro designs certainly have their place in amongst contemporary music and they’re not about to retire any time soon.
 Part of the attraction is down to the old school aesthetic, but they produce very specific sounds you’ll need in your arsenal, too.

 Hollow Body Guitars

-The hollow body guitar was created in the 1930s to compete for loudness in large jazz bands and orchestras.
-Most of us are no doubt familiar with the popular archtop shape and iconic F-hole design are instantly recognisable features of a hollow body.
-You could say this style of guitar is very much ‘of its time’.
-It utilises a large open body, high string action and old school low output pickups.
+Hollow body electric guitars were first created in the 1930s in an attempt to compete for loudness in large jazz bands and orchestras.
+The archtop shape and iconic F-hole design are instantly recognisable features of a hollow body.
+You could say this style of guitar is very much “of its time”.
+It utilises a large open body, high string action and old school, low output pickups.

-It garnered success as a jazz instrument because of its clean, smooth tones.
+This is successful as a jazz instrument because of its clean, smooth tones.
 It also adds a little grit when played through a loud valve amp.
 A hollow body’s dynamics resemble those of an electro-acoustic in many ways, but they sound smooth like a regular electric guitar in contrast to an acoustic’s jangly characteristics.